ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 ```

 # Explanation
-These codes are used for nnh500 analysis.
+These codes are used for nnh500 analysis for IDR benchmark.
 Basically you only need to edit following files:
 ```
 src/HiggsToMuMuProcessor.cc
 include/HiggsToMuMuProcessor.h
 hmumu.xml
 ```
-Other files are used to calculate evet-shape variables.

 ## Each file
 - `include/HiggsToMuMuProcessor.h`: defining necessary variables
 - `src/HiggsToMuMuProcessor.cc`: extracting/calculating necessary variables, and store in NTuple
+- `VertexInfo`: extracting primary vertex position from 2 tracks; in this analysis 2 tracks correspond to 2 muons which is selected in `IsolatedLeptonTagging`
 - `hmumu.xml`: control input files, processors which you want to use
-- `procid500.txt`: external file contains process name/ID, beam polarization, and cross section

 ## Analysis flow
+0. `InitDD4hep`: necessary for `VertexInfo` functionality
 1. `Add4MomCovMatrixCharged`: calculate convariance matrix in momenta space from track parameter space
-2. `ThrustReconstruction`, `Sphericity`: calculate event-shape variables
+2. `ThrustReconstruction`,`Sphere`: calculate event-shape variables
 3. `IsolatedLeptonTagging`: to select h->mu+mu- candidate from `PandoraPFOs`
 4. `HiggsToMuMuProcessor`: extract/calculate necessary variables, and store in NTuple